-A RC eligible for FMLA will continue to receive the same level of benefits provided to them on the day prior to the date the leave commenced.
+A RC eligible for FMLA or MA PMFL will continue to receive the same level of benefits provided to them on the day prior to the date the leave commenced.
 This benefit is contingent upon the RC continuing to pay their co-pays and returning to work at the completion of the leave.
-All staff returning from a leave under FMLA (involving an employee's medical condition) must provide Management with a fitness for duty release prior to being scheduled.
+All staff returning from a leave under FMLA or MA PMFL (involving an employee's medical condition) must provide Management with a fitness for duty release prior to being scheduled in accordance with those laws.